mr4tt/zotbot/README.md

 - [Willy Wonka and the Medical Software Factory](https://www.nytimes.com/2018/12/20/business/epic-systems-campus-verona-wisconsin.html) - The engineers at Epic Systems work on a campus full of childish whimsy but also sit in on open-heart surgery.
 Is this the indulgence of an oddball founder, or a better way to run an I.T. company?

 - [Swipe Right to Hire Me: How Tinder Became China’s Hottest Networking App](https://www.sixthtone.com/news/1013710) - Young Chinese are increasingly using the dating app to hunt for potential job openings amid soaring graduate unemployment.
 But the trend is sparking concern among the platform’s users — and inside Tinder itself.

-- [And Now a Word From Voice-over Actors](https://www.chicagomag.com/chicago-magazine/september-2023/everyone-tells-me-i-have-a-great-voice/) - It may seem easy, but making a career out of talking isn't as simple as it sounds.

 # wikipedia
 - [<i>title of show</i>](https://en.wikipedia.org/w/index.php?title=Title_of_show&oldid=1254057294) - [title of show] is a one-act musical, with music and lyrics by Jeff Bowen and a book by Hunter Bell.
 The show chronicles its own creation as an entry in the New York Musical Theatre Festival, and follows the struggles of the author and composer/lyricist and their two actress friends during the initial brief (three-week) creative period, along with ...